namhyung/uftrace/doc/uftrace.md

 :   Hide small functions run less than the *TIME*

 \--task
-:   [info]: Print task relationship in a tree form instead of the tracing info.
+:   Print task relationship in a tree form instead of the tracing info.

 \--task-newline
 :   Interleave a newline when task is changed